mgraupe/NeuralDataSciPy2023/EndOfYearProjects.md

 <!--- ======================== -->
 <tr>
 <td valign="top">16</td>
-<td valign="top"> <b>Exploring the usage of AI in toxicology</b></td>
+<td valign="top"> <b>Influential papers in neuroscience</b></td>
-<td valign="top">The aim of this mini-project is to explore the current literature available for a list of artificial intelligence (AI) related terms, and links them to toxicity and adverse outcome pathways (AOP), AOP networks and quantitative AOPs (qAOPs).
-AI refers to the simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.
-From the list of the AI terms (see below), you will perform an automatic literature search using the PubMed database, in order to determine the number of articles related to these terms, their publication dates, the journal where they are published, etc… and to which AOP type they are linked too.
-Chose an appropriate visualization for your results.
-The AI terms are: artificial intelligence, machine learning, text mining, fuzzy logic, neural network, artificial neural network, genetic algorithm, rule(s)-based systems, deep learning, graph-GAN (generative adversarial network), CNN (convolutional neural network).
+<td valign="top">The aim of this project is to identify influential papers in Neuroscience based on citation counts, i.e., which articles and topics received most citations.
+Compare the impact based on citations with the impact factors of the journals in which the articles are published.
+Perform this study using the PubMed database and choose a relevant way of visualizing your results.
 </td>
 <td valign="top">literature searches, visualization of data</td>
 <td valign="top"><a href="mailto:karine.audouze@parisdescartes.fr">Karine Audouze</a></td>